Spain's Badosa ousts world No. 1 Barty at Volvo Car Open - WHIZ News

 Badosa broke Barty’s serve five times including the last two times the Australian powerhouse served after the second set was tied 3-all.

 “I’m still a little bit shocked.
-I can’t believe what just happened,” said the 23-year-old Badosa.
+I can’t believe what just happened,” the 23-year-old Badosa said.
 “When the ball went out, I was like ‘What just happened right now?'”

 It was the second time in her past four events that Badosa advanced to the semifinals.
-She’ll face either American Sloane Stephens or Russia’s Veronika Kudermetova, who play later, on Saturday for a spot in the championship final.
+She’ll face Russia’s Veronika Kudermetova, the 15th seed, on Saturday for a spot in the championship final.

 Barty was coming off a victory at the Miami Open last Saturday and looked strong in her first two matches in Charleston.
 But she fell behind Badosa and struggled to handle her opponent’s serve.